fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_icap_server.html.markdown

 * `scopetype` - The scope of application of the resource.
 Valid values: `inherit`, `adom`, `global`.
 The `inherit` means that the scopetype of the provider will be inherited, and adom will also be inherited.
 The default value is `inherit`.
 * `adom` - Adom.
 This value is valid only when the `scopetype` is `adom`, otherwise the value of adom in the provider will be inherited.

+* `addr_type` - Address type of the remote ICAP server: IPv4, IPv6 or FQDN.
+Valid values: `fqdn`, `ip4`, `ip6`.

+* `fqdn` - ICAP remote server Fully Qualified Domain Name (FQDN).
+* `healthcheck` - Enable/disable ICAP remote server health checking.
+Attempts to connect to the remote ICAP server to verify that the server is operating normally.
+Valid values: `disable`, `enable`.

+* `healthcheck_service` - ICAP Service name to use for health checks.
 * `ip_address` - IPv4 address of the ICAP server.
 * `ip_version` - IP version.
 Valid values: `4`, `6`.